CBC News Network: Programming

 CBC News Network used to air a number of magazine-style programs, along with hourly news updates.
 The network has moved from that style of programming to focusing solely on live-news and documentary programs, including The Passionate Eye and Rough Cuts—both of which used to be hosted by Michaëlle Jean—and Politics—a political affairs program hosted by Don Newman that aired twice daily.
 The Hour with George Stroumboulopoulos was launched in 2005 in an attempt to attract younger viewers; similar news-oriented talk shows, such as Pamela Wallin Live, CounterSpin, Face Off, and Benmergui Live, also aired on the network in the 1990s.

-The network's daytime schedule consists of live rolling news coverage (formerly branded as CBC News Now), which airs weekdays from 10:00 a.m. to 4:00 p.m.
+The network's daytime schedule consists of live rolling news coverage, branded as CBC Newsroom (formerly known as CBC News Now), which airs weekdays from 10:00 a.m. to 4:00 p.m.
 ET, Saturdays from 6:00 a.m. to 5:30 p.m.
 ET, and Sundays from 6:00 a.m. to 4:00 p.m.
 ET (with a two-hour break from 10:00 a.m. to 12:00 p.m.
 ET).
 Instead of producing a separate noon-hour program, most CBC Television stations simulcast CBC News Network from 12:00 to 1:00 pm local time, with an "L-bar" showing local news and weather headlines.

 Power & Politics airs live from 5:00 to 7:00 p.m.
 ET.
-From 8:00 to 9:00 p.m. on weekdays, CBC News Network airs Canada Tonight, hosted by Ginella Massa.
+From 7:00 to 9:00 p.m. on weekdays, CBC News Network airs Hanomansing Tonight.

 Beginning with the Atlantic Time Zone airing at 9:00 p.m.
 ET, The National—CBC News' flagship nightly newscast—runs live until 2:00 a.m.
 ET and then on a loop until 6:00 a.m.
 ET the following morning.

 Other original programming that appear on CBC News Network includes: